Cherreads

 Will sat with that for a moment.

-He'd come down here thinking he was extracting intelligence from a prisoner.
-He was leaving knowing there was a file he'd never seen, held by someone he hadn't met, who had been watching since a corridor in the Tutorial.
+He came down here thinking he was extracting intelligence from a prisoner.
+He was leaving knowing there was a file he had never seen, held by someone he hadn't met, who had been watching since a corridor in the Tutorial.
 Every kill.
 Every decision.
 Every person walking around above him in the cavern right now.

 Will stood up, brushing dirt from his hands.